|N9EWO's HF Receiver's "Previously Owned"|

 * DEGEN DE1126 / DE1127 (2)

 While no where near perfect , the pocket size Degen DE1126 "Radio-MP3 Player-Wav Recorder" is a improvement over the DE1123 and DE1125 models (as listed above).
-At least better off air record and at least useable on SW now (still has AGC issues).
+At least better off air record and at least usable on SW now on STRONG signals (still has AGC issues).
 MW stinks, but FM is near excellent .
 MP3 player has shuffle mode.
 Microprocessor gremlins with weak off air recordings get mixed in.
-With the smaller DE1127 variant , on both tested samples we experenced a weird excessive current draw issue , this was not noticed with the bit larger DE1126 model.
+With the smaller DE1127 variant , on both tested samples we experienced a weird excessive current draw issue , this was not noticed with the bit larger DE1126 model.
 Shorter (and super thin) antenna reduces the FM sensitivity too.
-See the full review for details (bottom of this page).
+See the full review for details (bottom of this page, including a cure for excessive battery draw when off.).
 Same POOR Degen quality overall .

 * GRUNDIG G2 Reporter (a.k.a. : DEGEN DE1128) (2)

 OK, this is ANOTHER Degen designed and made "Radio-MP3 Player-Wav Recorder" set.
 Based on the DE1123, DE1125 and DE1126/1127 sets but larger.
 Has a line input and external Micro-SD card slot.
 Uses the same BC-5L lithium ion battery.
-Battery operation only.
 Here we have 2 speakers which gives for great stereo effect and punchy audio .
-SW receiver performance is actually much improved with the AGC issues pretty much fixed.
+SW receiver performance is actually much improved with the AGC issues pretty much fixed (but is still no stellar performer, but OK with a bit of thin wire clipped to whip).
 Digital Recording and Playback suffered from dropouts on both units which is a real "deal killer" for me.
 But no more digital noises mixed in off air recordings (now is clean).
-FM performance is fantasic , MW is downright lousy !!
+FM performance is fantastic , MW is downright lousy !!
 See the entire review here.